 While sipping on some excellent local rakija I was surprised to learn that the lake was a more or less recent, accidental addition to the landscape.
 In the sixties, a landslide created a natural dam that blocked up the Zavoj river, causing the entire valley to flood.
 Three villages disappeared under the water, and hundreds of people lost their homes.
 Much later, a hydroelectric dam was put in place that is still in use today.
 According to my host, nobody drowned in those days, though the idea of village ruins submerged under those calm blue waters brought an eerie sense to an otherwise peaceful summer scene.

 Looking at maps, I found a series of trails that would take me north, up into the higher meadows and slopes that lead into the vast Balkan mountain range beyond.
 There is a trail network linking most valleys and peaks in the region, although the trails mostly consist of 4×4 tracks.
 These tracks tend to directly scale hills and slopes in a straight line, so hikers can expect steep climbs and descending sections here!

 Stara Planina at altitude

 Once you get past the first hours of climbing you’ll find yourself on alpine meadows where wavy green pastures provide a less demanding experience.
-From here, several options for exploring the area present themselves.
+From here, you have several options to explore this part of Stara Planina.